Guna-Sekhar-Sai-Harsha/Obeject-Detection-and-Distance-Measurement/README.md

 ### Reference

--M. A. Khan, P. Paul, M. Rashid, M. Hossain and M. A. R. Ahad, "An AI-Based Visual Aid With Integrated Reading Assistant for the Completely Blind," in IEEE Transactions on Human-Machine Systems. doi: 10.1109/THMS.2020.3027534
+- M. A. Khan, P. Paul, M. Rashid, M. Hossain and M. A. R. Ahad, "An AI-Based Visual Aid With Integrated Reading Assistant for the Completely Blind," in IEEE Transactions on Human-Machine Systems. doi: 10.1109/THMS.2020.3027534
 - [Real-Time Distance Measurement Using a Modified Camera ](https://sci-hub.tw/10.1109/SAS.2010.5439423)
 - [Real-time Distance Measurement Using Single Image](http://emaraic.com/blog/distance-measurement)